 Aurangzeb the Pure

-The seeds of the Hindu-Muslim animosity which caused Partition, and which was co cleverly exploited by the British to build their empire, were sown by Aurangzeb, successor to Shah Jahan and emperor of the Mughal Empire from 1658 to 1707.
+The seeds of the Hindu-Muslim animosity which caused Partition, and which was so cleverly exploited by the British to build their empire, were sown by Aurangzeb, successor to Shah Jahan and emperor of the Mughal Empire from 1658 to 1707.
 Aurangzeb was the third of Shah Jahan’s four sons, and younger brother to the heir-apparent Dara Shikoh, who had been picked by Shah Jahan as his successor.

 Aurangzeb had always been a soldier and an accomplished tactician.
 He considered himself above the hedonistic entrapments of the Mughal court and accused his brothers of being alcoholics and womanizers.
-He was a devout follower of the more literal interpreters of the Quran, viewed his Hindu subjects with disdain, and was against the spiritual and mystical writings and research of his older brother Dara.
-Aurangzeb, as well being a brilliant tactician and general, was also the head of a very extensive network of informants and spies at the Mughal court, a network he had developed along with his sister Roshanara for his own needs.
+He was a devout follower of the more literal interpreters of the Quran and was against the spiritual and mystical writings and research of his older brother Dara.
+Aurangzeb, as well as being a brilliant tactician and general, was also the head of a very extensive network of informants and spies at the Mughal court, a network he had developed along with his sister Roshanara for his own needs.

 Dara the Mystic

 His older brother Dara was a Sufi mystic of great repute and the author of several important books and translations on Sufism.
 Dara worked with Sufi philosophers and Hindus pandits to integrate the religion of the Mughal court, Islam, with Hinduism, the religion of the majority in the Mughal Empire.
 Dara was a known ascetic, giving up the trappings of the Mughal court for a life of research, academia, and development of the arts.
 He was well-loved by the people for his tolerance of the diversity of religions and culture in the Empire, similar to his great-grandfather Akbar.
 He had also developed a love of research and academia, which his great-great-grandfather Humayun was known for.